Pacific College of Oriental Medicine Library - News

-The United States National Commission on Libraries and Information Science (NCLIS) named the California winner of the 2006 NCLIS Health Information Awards for Libraries: the Pacific College of Oriental Medicine Library (PCOML) in San Diego .
-This outstanding California library was also one of 10 national finalists.
+The United States National Commission on Libraries and Information Science (NCLIS) named the California winner of the 2006 NCLIS Health Information Awards for Libraries: the Pacific College of Oriental Medicine Library (PCOML) in San Diego.
+The PCOM Library was also one of 10 National finalists.

 Senior health information needs in San Diego

-Naomi Cordero Broering, PCOML dean of libraries says: "I am thrilled that PCOM's consumer health information outreach program, begun only two years ago, received national recognition.
-The NCLIS award of $1,000 will be used to support our service for a short while longer until we can find additional funding.
-Hopefully, we can parlay this national recognition to establish a Center for Health Information Service at the library."
+In receiving the award at NLM, Naomi Cordero Broering, PCOML dean of libraries said: "I am thrilled that PCOM's consumer health information outreach program, launched only two years ago, received national recognition.
+The NCLIS award of $1,000 will be used to support our service a while longer until we can find additional funding.
+We hope to parlay this recognition to create a Center for Health Information Service at the library."

 There are Exciting New Services this year:

-Tutorial Workshops and Instruction on Library use are being offered at the San Diego Library which include the following:
+Health Information Literacy Workshops and Instruction on Library use are offered at the San Diego Library as follows:

 Basic Library Instruction - A Tutorial which covers use of the new On-line Catalog and Navigating the Library Web site.
 Students learn how to find and locate library books, journals, videos, audiotapes and special research papers through computers and via the Internet from home.
 An instructional brochure is also available.